2023 The Cinderella Army

 Just a short drive north from Boulogne we pause to view the channel from the cliffs atop Cap Gris Nez, the closest point to England.
 It's then time for a fascinating visit to the Museum of the Atlantic Wall at Todt Battery, which was captured by the Canadians in their drive northward along the channel coast.

-Our Thursday morning will see us visit a number of interesting sites in the very southwest corner of the Netherlands.
+Our Saturday morning will see us visit a number of interesting sites in the very southwest corner of the Netherlands.
 We will look at the crossing of the Leopold Canal and the fight for the Breskens Pocket.
-This is the beginning of the Battle of the Scheldt, a a costly battle for Canada and a crucial success story for the allied war effort.
+This is the beginning of the Battle of the Scheldt, a costly battle for Canada and a crucial success story for the allied war effort.

 We pause for lunch at the Canada-Poland Museum in Adegem, Belgium, to see their amazing one-of-a-kind collection followed by a group lunch in their wonderful, historic hall.